 This food stall in Victoria Market is part of the group of restaurants built up by local chef Vikram Vij and you’ll find a choice of curries and daily specials that are based on his home cooked family favourites.
 You can also take out or buy the dishes in pouches to warm through at home, should you be staying locally in an apartment.

 Chocolate Project – for the chocolate connoisseur in Victoria Market

-Our final stop in Victoria Market was at the Chocolate Project who have a stall selling artisan chcolates from all over the world.
-We found a connoisseur’s library of chocolate bars where the expert owner David can tell you the story behind each single origin chocolate.
+Our final stop in Victoria Market was at Chocolate Project who have a stall selling artisan chocolates from all over the world.
+We found a connoisseur’s library of chocolate bars where David, the expert owner will tell you the story behind each single origin chocolate.
 His other business is Circle Canning and you’ll see jars of canned vegetables and preserves sourced from local farmers, lined up at one end of the stall.

 Bao – Casual Asian dining in Chinatown

 For a taste of Asian street food in the Chinatown neighbourhood, we stopped at Bao (626 Fisgard Street) for some spicy pork bao buns.
 Run by a husband and wife team, the restaurant serves dishes with flavours of Japan, China, Taiwan, Korea and Vietnam.